WICG/webmonetization/docs/explainer.md

 usual sum.
 For example, when a Web-monetized user visits a favorite charity's monetized website.

-## Web Monetization Sender Interface
+## Web Monetization Provider Interface

-The Web Monetization sender interface leverages the [Payment Handler API](https://www.w3.org/TR/payment-handler/).
+The Web Monetization Provider (sender) interface leverages the [Payment Handler API](https://www.w3.org/TR/payment-handler/).

 More details are provided on the [Sending Payments](./sending.md) page.